 The City, through years of consolidated planning and implementation of action plans of the CDBG program, has been able to understand the most critical needs of the community.
 The community understands that the CDBG funding is extremely limited and it must make sure funds are spent to have the most impact.
 In the 2015-19 Consolidated Plan, 23 community needs were identified and 12 goals established.
-Through the program year's 2015-18 CDBG expenditure, the majority of the identified goals were accomplished.
-The City programs (Minor Home Repair and First Time Homebuyer) and services provided by other local and regional non-for-profit organizations utilized CDBG funds successfully to benefit individuals and households in need of affordable housing, home repairs, homeownership, food/clothing, emergency shelter and counseling, mental health and drug abuse counseling, and conflict resolution.
-Majority of the CDBG sub-recipients spent down funds on a timely basis whereas a small number of programs experienced delays, primarily due to demand change for service.
+The majority of goals established in the 2015-19 Con Plan have been accomplished during the program years 2015 through 2018.
+The City-administered programs (Minor Home Repair and First Time Homebuyer) and services provided by other local and regional non-profit organizations utilized CDBG funds successfully to benefit individuals and households in need of affordable housing, home repairs, homeownership, food/clothing, emergency shelter and counseling, mental health and drug abuse counseling, and conflict resolution.
+Majority of the CDBG sub-recipients spent down funds on a timely basis whereas a small number of programs experienced delays, primarily due to changes in demand for service.